Aliath/take-it-ease/README.md

 Controler is an instance that allows you to group animated elements.
 You can set their detault values (such as `easingFunction`).
 A controller runs every animation within its tick, making it much easier to control.

-> Can I animate an array
+> Can I animate an array?

 Not yet, it will come up with higher versions of library.